-You are not allowed to sign over or alienate your Plan benefits to any other person in any way.
+You are not allowed to sign over, transfer, or alienate your Plan benefits to any other person in any way.
 However, if the Plan receives a domestic relations court order which meets certain technical requirements prescribed by Federal law, it will be required to pay the person designated in the order the amount of your benefit specified by the court.
 If you know of a court order that may affect your Plan benefit, you should contact the Fund Office immediately so that all legal requirements can be met.
 Also, if the Plan receives a Federal tax levy on your account, it may be required to pay all or part of your benefit to the Internal Revenue Service pursuant to the levy.
+Further, your benefit is subject to legal process and, under certain circumstances, may be assigned, alienated, or attached pursuant to a court judgment or settlement including certain settlements or judgments ordered or required to be paid to the Plan if you commit bad acts involving Plan assets.